Commands

 }

-A Command’s name must follow a slug pattern - all lowercase, alphanumeric with dashes, and must begin and end with alphanumeric characters.
-To allow commands like php cli.php, empty names are allowed.
+Command names must follow a slug pattern: all lowercase, alphanumeric with dashes, and must begin and end with alphanumeric characters.
+Empty names are allowed for default commands (e.g., php cli.php).

 Command Arguments